Dutch Oven Pot Roast

 Dutch oven pot roast with carrots, potatoes, and rosemary served in a Dutch oven.

-Serve this with a side of Steakhouse Creamed Spinach and Jiffy Cornbread Recipe for a real treat!
+Serve this with a side of Steakhouse Creamed Spinach and Mashed Potatoes for a real treat!

 Ingredients for Dutch Oven Pot Roast